cfengine/documentation/reference/functions/difference.markdown

 layout: default
 title: difference
 published: true
-tags: [reference, data functions, functions, difference]
+tags: [reference, data functions, functions, difference, inline_json]
 ---

 [%CFEngine_function_prototype(list1, list2)%]

 **Description:** Returns the unique elements in `list1` that are not in `list2`.

+This is a [Collecting Functions][collecting function] so it can accept many types of data parameters.

 [%CFEngine_function_attributes(list1, list2)%]